vaibhavbiradar51/docker-jenkins-example/README.md

-# Django with Django + Jenkins test
+# Django with Django + Jenkins test.